Global Stocks Slip Amid Trade Tensions, Weak Data

 Global stocks slipped a day after Beijing said it had lodged a complaint with the World Trade Organization over U.S. tariffs, and the British pound scratched new multiyear lows ahead of a tumultuous week in U.K. politics over Brexit.

-The falls came after a mixed session in Asia, that saw indexes in mainland China gain while Japanese stocks were flat and Korea's Kospi edged down.
+The falls came after a mixed session in Asia, in which indexes in mainland China gained while Japanese stocks were flat and Korea's Kospi edged down.

 Japan on Monday said its manufacturers cut spending during the second quarter for the first time in two years, adding to a series of recent data suggesting the U.S.-China trade fight was dampening the world economy.
-A U.S. survey of manufacturing purchasing managers is expected later Tuesday.
+A U.S. survey of manufacturing purchasing managers expected later Tuesday will help to gauge the fallout from tensions.

+The U.S. dollar, based on the ICE dollar index, was at its strongest level in more than two years.

+"Risk-off in global markets is driving up the dollar.
+I see the trend in the dollar much like one would see trends in gold," said Kallum Pickering, senior economist at German investment bank Berenberg.

 The Chinese yuan fell to its lowest level in more than a decade in offshore trading, as it neared 7.2 against the U.S. dollar.
 In August, it passed the psychologically significant level of more than seven yuan to the dollar, aggravating Washington, which accused China of currency manipulation.